francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 to define how the proxy routes external (typically HTTP) traffic to the Service backends.

 An Ingress Controller has two responsibilities:
-1. serve as a reverse proxy, with all the standard reverse proxy capabilities
+1. serve as a reverse proxy, with all the standard reverse proxy routing capabilities
 2. monitor the cluster for changes in Ingress resources and other configuration and update its own proxy configuration and routing rules accordingly

 The Ingress Class resource is just an annotation or label to refer to an Ingress Controller.

 [//]: # (Though some reverse proxies offer functionality beyond the official Ingress Controller specification,)